The Calgary Housing Market: How We Analyse The Data For You

-"Easing sales combined with rising inventories have pushed the market into an oversupply situation for all products, affecting pricing for all products, which include detached, semi-detached and row, and apartments."
+"Easing sales combined with rising inventories have pushed the market into an oversupply situation for all products, affecting pricing for all products, which include detached, semi-detached / townhomes for sale, and apartments."

 Lurie commented on this trend as well, noting that the prices weren’t really expected to improve all that much, but the greater decline is due to the difference between an excessive supply compared to a slowing demand.

 But let the doom and gloom stop here, because the second half of 2018 is expected to pick up.
 Recovery will accelerate, and the declines we see across the housing market in Calgary will slow down to expected rates.
 Not enough to offset the beginning of the year, but it’s a start.

 Let’s talk specifics here.
 Sales in the city are expected to hover around 17,000 units, a nearly 10% decline from the forecasts made late 2017.
 That will result in an increase in listings, a further discrepancy in the supply/demand chain.
 The second half of the year will ease that balance, reducing inventory numbers to a manageable rate.
 This isn’t a full recovery to what we would want, but it’s heading in the right direction.

 CREB® president Tom Westcott weighs in on the forecasts.
 "Patience is required during periods of recovery"

 He goes on to say, "A solid pricing strategy will make a sellers' home more attractive.
 The same kind of strategic thinking is true for buyers who need to consider local market trends...to make an informed purchase decision."

 Now for the big question on all our minds, Why?